13. First-Ever Grand Complication Pocket Watch by Patek Philippe, Made for Stephen Palmer – $2,251,750

-Another incredibly complicated pocket watch by Patek Philippe; but this has something more going for it than your average sublimely complicated Patek: it is the first ever made and recorded grand complication by the manufacture.
+Here’s another incredibly complicated pocket watch by Patek Philippe — but this has something more going for it than your average sublimely complicated Patek: It is the first-ever made and recorded grand complication by the manufacture.
 Actually, a piece made in 1910 was broadly believed to have been the first, until this truly beautiful pocket watch was offered for auction by its owner.
 Made in 1898 and sold in 1900 for one of the greatest business leaders of the early 20th century America, Mr. Stephen S. Palmer.

 Built around a quartz movement, this unique Patek Philippe clock’s importance lies not in its mechanical complexity, but rather in its rarity and its intricate use of precious materials.
-Made in 1992, at the center of this presentation clock is a magpie bird, covered in two different shades of gold: in its beak is a 104.75-carat, oval-shaped tanzanite gem that is looks about to place into its yellow gold nest.
-The tree,sculpted from calcite, onyx and agate, is resting on a substantial piece of rock crystal, that was further adorned with yellow, white, blue and pink agate flowers and green agate foliage.
+Made in 1992, at the center of this presentation clock is a magpie bird, covered in two different shades of gold: in its beak is a 104.75-carat, oval-shaped tanzanite gem that it looks about to place into its yellow gold nest.
+The tree, sculpted from calcite, onyx, and agate, is resting on a substantial piece of rock crystal, that was further adorned with yellow, white, blue and pink agate flowers and green agate foliage.
 All are set with diamonds, rubies and amethyst petals.

 Launched in 1962, the Patek Philippe Reference 3448 was the first automatic perpetual calendar wristwatch ever made by any manufacture.
 A total of 586 were produced over nearly two decades, up until 1981, when Patek retired the 3448 to replace it with a slightly updated version referred to as 3450.
 Sold in 1968, this particular piece ended up with a collector who apparently had a very clear vision of what this watch will be worth decades later.
 So he locked it away in a safe and kept it there with the original box and certificates.
 43 years later, as if nothing had happened, this 3448 was offered for auction at Christie’s, straight from the original owner.
 The watch was in incredibly fine and original condition with a sharp and unaltered case, original and rare “PP” crown and an un-restored dial.